-On July 9, 2018, the Australian Competition and Consumer Commission (ACCC) announced that proceedings against Amaysim, Click Energy’s parent company had begun, claiming it was directly in breach of consumer law and misleading marketing claims on electricity discounts.
+On July 9, 2018, Proceedings against Amaysim being Click Energy’s parent company was announced by the Australian Competition and Consumer Commission (ACCC) for misleading consumers law and misleading marketing claims on electricity discounts.

 Josh Fryenberg, Federal Environment, and Energy Minister said retailers are being put on notice with these poor discounting practices.

 Regulators were disappointed with this incident that keeps on happening provided with a penalty for each breach of the consumer law of around $1.1 million.

 Want to know more?
 Don’t be fooled, be guided by Econnex.